jethornton/flexgui/docs_flex/source/spindle.rst

 .. note:: The spindle can not be started with a spindle speed of zero.

-The following items are manual spindle control each spindle up to 8.
+The following items are manual spindle control each spindle up to 8 spindles.
+The spindles are numbered 0-7 with the default spindle being 0.

 .. csv-table:: **Multiple Spindle Controls**
    :width: 100%